Last updated on October 9th, 2020 at 11:30 am

 The easiest way to understand the German Volume Training Protocol is 10 sets of 10 repetitions, a rest period need to be between 75-90 seconds.

 Loaded weight should be about 60% of your one-rep max.
 To get the best benefits of GVT, you are advised to include compound movements in exercise plans.
 The most common GVT movements are –

 - Bench press

 Basics of Ketogenic diet

-While GVT is a type of bulking plan, a ketogenic diet is a part of the cutting plan.
+While GVT is a kind of bulking program, a ketogenic diet is a form of cutting plan.

 A ketogenic diet is a very low carb, moderate protein, and a high-fat diet.
 The ratio is often 60% fat, 35% protein, and 5% carbs.
 The main purpose of the keto diet is to force the body into the state of “ketosis” when your body starts using stored fats reserves as a primary source of fuel.

 So we talked about the basics of German Volume Training and a ketogenic diet pattern.